bentoml/BentoML/README.md

 ```

 To package this model with BentoML, you don't need to change anything in your
 training code.
-Simply create a new BentoService by subclassing it:
+Following your training workflow, create a new BentoML Service by
+subclassing it:

 ```python
 %%writefile iris_classifier.py